jjay1288/NetworkAttackProject/README.md

 #### III.
 Target 2: Damn Vulnerable Web Application (DVWA)

 ​	This machine is running the latest Ubuntu (21.04), and has had [Damn Vulnerable Web App](https://dvwa.co.uk/) installed in its default configuration.
+DVWA is an intentionally vulnerable web stack that has built in attack vectors.

 ##### A) Enumeration